Siedemus/to-do-list-react/README.md

 My project is application allows you to add new tasks to list, set them as done, delete each of them and hide done tasks.
 The website is in Polish language.

+## (New Features)

+Now you can download example tasks and filter it!
+That's not all because you can check subpage about autor.

 Demo: [**Click me!**](https://siedemus.github.io/to-do-list-react/)

 ## ⚙️Technologies I used